NanoCraftGame/nanocraft/src/lib/model/tasks.spec.md

   `inProgress` if that assignee has also a _full attention_ task assigned;
 - No more than five _partial attention_ tasks for an assignee can be `inProgress` simultaneously;

-On each simulation tick the _PM sim_ also calls `tick` on method for all tasks that are `inProgress`; as mentioned above, this method increases task's _time spent_ and also it checks if _time spent_ exceeded _real time_ and if that is the case, it transitions the task to `done` state.
+On each simulation tick the _PM sim_ also calls `tick` method for all tasks that are `inProgress` and for decisions; as mentioned above, this method increases task's _time spent_ and also it checks if _time spent_ exceeded _real time_ and if that is the case, it transitions the task to `done` state.
 The argument for the `tick` method depends on the attention span: it is 0.1 for _partial attention_ tasks and for the full-attention task it equal to 1 decreased on 0.1 for each partial attention task that is `inProgress` and assigned to the same assignee.

 ### Dependencies